toiletbril/dedoc/README.md

 ## Scripting support

-There is a `render` subcommand, which allows you to render the entire docset to markdown.
+There is a `render` subcommand, which allows you to render the entire docset to text.
 By default, all docsets are stored in HTML files and are rendered on the fly, to support toggling the colors and dynamic output size.
 By using the subcommand, the docset will be rendered without colors and with the width specified in `-c` (144 by default) into a directory specified in `-d` (`~/.dedoc/rendered/<docset>` by default).
 You can render all at once with `--all` and re-render as much as you want.

 Some commands support `--porcelain`, to make life slightly easier when parsing the output.